As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 First of all, the time is takes to cold brew coffee is much longer than that of hot brew.
 We’re talking at least 12 hours but ideally 24 hours here.

 Even after those 24 hours, not all of the solubles will be extracted from the coffee, so the ratio of coffee grounds to water while steeping is much higher than that of hot brewing to encourage more solubles to actually make it through to the solution.

 You also don’t get as much of an aromatic experience from the whole process because there is no vapor involved.

-The resulting cup of coffee, however, is not the slightest bit disappointing (if you’re not too snobby about your coffee… I consider myself only a moderate snob!).
+The resulting cup of coffee, however, is not the slightest bit disappointing.

 What you’ll find in a cup of cold brew coffee is all the wonderful tastes of a hot cup of coffee without the bitterness.
-It’s much smoother, has very low acidity and bitterness, but it still has quite a bold taste, and it’s just a tiny bit naturally sweetened, so it’s much easier to drink black than iced coffee.
+It’s much smoother, has very low acidity and bitterness, but it still has quite a bold taste.
+It’s also just a tiny bit naturally sweetened, so it’s much easier to drink black than iced coffee.

 So let’s talk about just how to cold brew.
 It’s quite simple.

 First, start with whole coffee beans.
 You’ll want to grind them right before you use them to preserve the freshness of the coffee.

-If you don’t have a coffee grinder (this coffee grinder is our favorite!), you can use a very strong blender/bullet type of deal (this is the one we have), or just grind the beans wherever you buy them and try to use them as soon as possible.
+If you don’t have a coffee grinder (this coffee grinder is our favorite!), you can use a very strong blender/bullet type of deal, or just grind the beans wherever you buy them and try to use them as soon as possible.

-The liquid you’ll be brewing is actually coffee concentrate, which you will dilute with water.
+The liquid you’ll be brewing is actually cold brew coffee concentrate, which you will dilute with filtered water.
 We prefer our cold brew at a 2:1 ratio, but also enjoy it at 1:1.